icopy-site/awesome-cn/docs/awesome/free-for-dev.md

   * [Deno Deploy](https://deno.com/deploy) - Distributed system that runs JavaScript, TypeScript, and WebAssembly at the edge worldwide.
 The free tier includes 100,000 requests per day and 100 GiB data transfers per month.
   * [domcloud.co](https://domcloud.co) – Linux hosting service that provides CI/CD with GitHub, SSH, and MariaDB/Postgres database.
 The free version has 1 GB storage and 1 GB network/month limit and is limited to a free domain.
   * [encore.dev](https://encore.dev/) — Backend framework using static analysis to provide automatic infrastructure, boilerplate-free code, and more.
 Includes free cloud hosting for hobby projects.
+  * [flightcontrol.dev](https://flightcontrol.dev/) - Deploy web services, databases, and more on your own AWS account with a Git push style workflow.
+Free tier for users with 1 developer on personal GitHub repos.
+AWS costs are billed through AWS, but you can use credits and the AWS free tier.
   * [gigalixir.com](https://gigalixir.com/) - Gigalixir provides one free instance that never sleeps and a free-tier PostgreSQL database limited to 2 connections, 10, 000 rows and no backups for Elixir/Phoenix apps.
   * [Glitch](https://glitch.com/) — Free public hosting with code sharing and real-time collaboration features.
 The free plan has a 1000-hours/month limit.
   * [Mendix](https://www.mendix.com/) — Rapid Application Development for Enterprises, unlimited accessible sandbox environments supporting total users, 0.5 GB storage and 1 GB RAM per app.
 Also, Studio and Studio Pro IDEs are allowed in the free tier.